julia-users-berlin/julia-users-berlin.github.io/index.md

 ## Discussion topics

 We keep an active list of topics we are interestd to discuss during our meetups.
+The list is hosted on [HackMD.io](https://hackmd.io) and can be directly commented on from this page.

 ~~~
 <div style="position:relative;">